About the Archers

 Archers fan Stephen Fry gives his instant introduction for new listeners.
 Learn about the people and places, the laughs and the scandals, so that you can get the most from The Archers.

 If you're a complete beginner to The Archers, this instant introduction is for you.

 First of all, what exactly is The Archers?
 Well, it's a radio soap opera set in the fictional English village of Ambridge.
-It aims to provide contemporary drama in a rural setting.
+It aims to provide essential drama from the heart of the country.